dorjeys3/King_County_Real_Estate/README.md

 # Next Steps
+For my next steps, I would like to further explore the relationships between each variable.
+Currently, it is very unstable and buggy.
+Once I learn more about Machine Learning Algorithms, I would like to stabalize the code and its structure/syntax.

 # For more information
-Please read my [full analysis](https://github.com/dorjeys3/King_County_Real_Estate) for further clarification.
+Please read my [full analysis](https://github.com/dorjeys3/King_County_Real_Estate/blob/master/Final%20Notebook.ipynb) for further clarification.
-For additional information on the project and myself, please concat me at Dorjeys3@gmail.com
+For additional information on the project and myself, please concat me at Dorjeys3@gmail.com or find me on twitter @dorjeys3

 # Repository Contents